flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 ```

-Next, to make sure you keep up with the documentation building requirements, also update the requirements folder.
+Next, to ensure you keep up with the documentation building requirements, update the requirements folder as well.

 ```shell
 git checkout 3.0.3 ./requirements/